 Lively evenings at Café Belga | Courtesy of Café Belga

-Elsene for the Flemish, Ixelles for the Walloons, this hyperlocal yet international neighborhood shows a part of the capital that is, in some parts, still unexplored by the masses of tourists.
-Multicultural, bilingual and very, very Brussels, Ixelles is a fantastic neighborhood to discover.
+Elsene for the Flemish, Ixelles for the Walloons, this hyperlocal yet international neighbourhood shows a part of the capital that is, in some parts, still unexplored by the masses of tourists.
+Multicultural, bilingual and very, very Brussels, Ixelles is a fantastic neighbourhood to discover.
 So move away from the beaten tourist path, and imagine yourself a local, with a beer in your hand, of course.

 Enjoy a Frappuccino in the garden | Courtesy of Karsmakers Coffee House

 Relax close to Place Flagey with a cooled drink on the terrace in the summer and a hot drink inside during winter.
-Bar du Marché also has some board games for those calm, rainy weekends.
 The friendly atmosphere and good service make the experience complete.
 So get settled in one of the comfy chairs and get lost in the multiculturalism that is Ixelles.